-Concurrent with this offering, we will sell to Annaly shares of our common stock in a private offering at the same price per share as the price per share of this public offering.
-Upon completion of this offering, Annaly will own approximately % of our outstanding common stock (which percentage excludes shares to be sold pursuant to the exercise of the underwriters' overallotment option and shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates).
+Concurrent with this offering, we will sell to Annaly 26,548,672 shares of our common stock in a private offering at the same price per share as the price per share of this public offering.
+Upon completion of this offering and the concurrent private offering, Annaly will own approximately 9.6% of our outstanding common stock (which percentage excludes shares to be sold pursuant to the exercise of the underwriters' overallotment option and unvested shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates).

-We intend to elect and qualify to be taxed as a real estate investment trust, or REIT, for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
+We have elected and intend to qualify to be taxed as a real estate investment trust, or REIT, for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
 To assist us in qualifying as a REIT, ownership of our common stock by any person is generally limited to 9.8% in value or in number of shares, whichever is more restrictive, of any class or series of the outstanding shares of our capital stock.
 In addition, our charter contains various other restrictions on the ownership and transfer of our common stock, see "Description of Capital Stock-Restrictions on Ownership and Transfer."

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 18.
+See "Risk Factors" beginning on page 19 of this prospectus.

-Price to Public Underwriting Discounts and Commissions Proceeds to Issuer
+Per Share Total

+Public offering price \$ \$

-Per Share \$ \$ \$
+Underwriting discount \$ \$

-Total \$ \$ \$
+Proceeds, before expenses, to us \$ \$